June-buggy/Project_01/README.md

 **Research Question:** How does the availability of mental health benefits impact the utilization of resources among employees and self-employed individuals?

-**Data**: The analysis is based on a dataset ('mental-heath-in-tech-2016_20161114.csv') containing information about mental health coverage and utilization among tech industry workers.

 **Methodology**: The analysis involves data cleaning, transformation, filtering, and visualization using Pandas and Matplotlib libraries in Python.

 **Analysis Summary:**